int128/gradle-ssh-plugin/README.md

   * `identity` - Private key for public-key authentication.
 (Optional)
   * `passphrase` - Passphrase for private key when using public-key authentication.
 (Optional)

-Also remote hosts may be associated with roles, using `role(name)` like:
+Also remote hosts can be associated with roles, using `role(name)` like:

 ```groovy
 remotes {